If One of My Parents Had Diabetes, Will I?

 In certain cases, such as type 2 diabetes, lifestyle factors play a role, and early detection can prevent or postpone disease progression.

-Identifying genes may also aid researchers and clinicians in predicting diabetes diagnoses and developing tailored treatment strategies that are ideal for glucose management and disease progression.
+Identifying genes may also aid researchers and clinicians in predicting this condition’s diagnoses and developing tailored treatment strategies that are ideal for glucose management and disease progression.

-Learn more about the impact of genetics on diabetes development, screening, activities you may take to avoid or postpone specific forms of diabetes, and how environmental factors may play a role in different types of diabetes.
+Learn more about the impact of genetics on this condition’s development, screening, activities you may take to avoid or postpone specific forms of this condition, and how environmental factors may play a role in different types of it.

 Role of Genetics in Diabetes

 Diabetes is more likely to develop in persons who have certain genetic predispositions.
-However, just because you have genetic risk factors for diabetes does not guarantee that you will get the disease.
+However, just because you have genetic risk factors for this condition does not guarantee that you will get the disease.

-Researchers have discovered a link between specific genes and the development of diabetes over time.
-Types 1 and 2 diabetes are thought to have complicated genetic etiologies, with over 40 and 90 genes/loci implicated, respectively, that interact with environmental/lifestyle variables.
+Researchers have discovered a link between specific genes and the development of this condition over time.
+Type 1 and 2 diabetes are thought to have complicated genetic etiologies, with over 40 and 90 genes/loci implicated, respectively, that interact with environmental/lifestyle variables.

 The discovered genes have a variety of activities and tasks that can impact blood sugar regulation.
 These roles include regulating the expression of other genes, directing insulin release, pumping glucose into cells, and accelerating glucose breakdown.

-However, something in the environment must induce diabetes to become active in addition to genes.
+However, something in the environment must induce this condition to become active in addition to genes.

 For example, among children with a genetic predisposition to type 1 diabetes, researchers discovered that viruses, colder weather, early food introduction, and whether they are breastfed are all factors that may play a role in the development of type 1 diabetes.